Types of Policies

 Accidental Death & Dismemberment

-Best for those with high-risk jobs or active lifestyles, these policies are focused on providing additional coverage in the event of a sudden accidental passing or loss of limb.
+May be appropriate for individuals with high-risk jobs or active lifestyles, focused on providing additional coverage in the event of a sudden accidental passing.

 Pros: